 Transformation Scenes in Parsifal

-Music and Scenery
+Music and scenery

-How Humperdinck Saved the Day
+How Humperdinck saved the day

 arsifal contains a number of special effects, such as the suspension of the Spear in the

 second act and the scenes of transformation between the forest and the temple in the outer acts.
 For the latter in the first production of Parsifal,

 the composer decided that a backdrop on rollers, the Wandeldekoration, should move across the stage, producing the illusion that the figures on stage were moving.
 Apparently such devices were

 was, as in 1876, Carl Brandt.
-Unfortunately, Brandt died a few months before the start of the festival, and the stage effects became the responsibility of his
+Unfortunately, Brandt died a few months before the start of the festival, and the stage effects became the responsibility of his son Fritz.

 Act I Transformation Music, Knappertsbusch, Bayreuth 1951

-(ogg format, mono, duration 4.5 minutes)
+(ogg format, mono, duration 4.5

 [Patrick Carnegy, Wagner and the Art of the Theatre, Yale 2006, page 111.]